Offer holders: what you need to know

 QUESTIONS ABOUT RESULTS DAY AND THE CONFIRMATION PROCESS

 Schools in Wales will share provisional Centre Determined Grades in June so that a learner can ask their school or college to review grades and/or check for any errors before they are submitted to WJEC.
-Final grades will be published on 10 August, in line with A level Results Day.
+Final grades will be published on 10 August, in line with results day.
 We understand your provisional results may indicate that we can confirm your place on your course, but we cannot confirm you until we receive your final results from WJEC.

 Check the status of your application through UCAS Track using your UCAS personal ID number and password.
 We will also send you an email with your status on A level Results morning.